aryanmaq/how-to-testing/FAQs.md

 ## GIT Integration Feature

-**How does LoadFAST integrate with GIT and CI/CD pipelines?**
+**How does LoadFAST automate load testing with CI/CD integration?**

-GIT integration allows you to perform load testing via pipeline automation, enabling CI/CD workflows for load testing scenarios.
+With CI/CD integration, LoadFAST automates creating collections, defining tests, and triggering runs—all within a single pipeline workflow.
+This streamlines testing and removes manual steps, making performance validation faster and more reliable.

 ## Data Privacy & Security